Terrastories/terrastories/documentation/CUSTOMIZATION.md

 It is possible to set a custom map extent, zoom level, and boundaries of the Terrastories map.
 This can be done in the Terrastories `Theme` menu for a community when logged in as a user with admin permissions.
 ## Adding languages to Terrastories

 Terrastories uses internationalization to translate the application's core text, like the welcome page, sidebar, and administrative back end content.
-We have made it easy to add new languages to Terrastories without needing to touch any of the code.
-However, please note that this will only work for Terrastories that you host yourself (online or offline).
-In the future, we will make it possible to easily add other languages per each community on a Terrastories server.
+We have made it easy to add new languages to a Terrastories server without needing to touch any of the code.

-To add a language to Terrastories, navigate to the `rails/config/locales/` directory.
+To add a language to your Terrastories server, navigate to the `rails/config/locales/` directory.
 Within this directory, each language has it's own subdirectory, like `en` (English) or `pt` (Portuguese).
 Currently, there are three files in each (using Portuguese as an example):

 1.  `pt.yml`
 2.  `devise.pt.yml`